Beautiful Open Floor Plan Kitchen Ideas to Enhance Your Design

 Open floor plans have continuously been popular because of the limited spaces available in homes and apartments.
 As real estate prices go up, houses and apartments also keep getting smaller to compensate.
 Open floor plans benefit small spaces the most, but even bigger floor areas can opt for an open floor plan, as it offers ease of access and brighter, bigger-looking spaces.
 Open plans are usually applied to kitchens, wherein the kitchen could be in the same space as the living area, the dining area, or even both.
 This is perfect for those who love to multitask and those who love to cook and entertain, as the kitchen will probably be the center of your home activities.

-The open concept kitchen above has a transitional style all-white kitchen which has traditional style kitchen cabinets, combined with modern fixtures and furnishings for a very fresh and modern look.
-It also features a skylight, which provides natural illumination during the day and naturally sets the kitchen as the focal point of the space.
+The open concept kitchen above has a transitional style with all-white upper cabinets and wood-veneer lowers, combined with modern fixtures and furnishings for a very fresh and modern look.
+It also features a large sliding door, which provides natural illumination during the day and naturally sets the backyard views as the focal point of the space.

 Tips for Decorating an Open Floor Plan Living Room and Kitchen